ASKD-Whisper: Adaptive Self-knowledge Distillation for Efficient and Low-Latency Automatic Speech Recognition: Experiment Results

 \subsection{Data Description}

-In our experiments, we used five speech recognition datasets for training and evaluation: a total of 1,620 hours of audio-text paired datasets were constructed from 960 hours of LibriSpeech \cite{Panayotov_15}, 453 hours of TED-LIUM release3 \cite{Hernandez_18}, 24 hours of LJSpeech \cite{Keith_17}, 105 hours Earnings-22 \cite{Del_22}, 78 hours of AMI Meeting Corpus \cite{Carletta_17}.
+To comprehensively evaluate the robustness of our approach, we curated a highly diverse training corpus totaling 1,620 hours.
+This comprises 960 hours of LibriSpeech \cite{Panayotov_15} (clean audiobook narrations), 453 hours of TED-LIUM release3 \cite{Hernandez_18} (academic/political conference speeches), 24 hours of LJSpeech \cite{Keith_17}, 105 hours of Earnings-22 \cite{Del_22} (real-world financial meetings laden with technical jargon), and 78 hours of the AMI Meeting Corpus \cite{Carletta_17} (spontaneous, overlapping conversational speech).

-To evaluation the generalization capacity of our model, we additionally used two unseen speech recognition datasets for evaluation: Gigaspeech \cite{Chen_21} and Voxpopuli \cite{Wang_21}.
+To rigorously test the out-of-distribution (OOD) generalization capacity of our model, we additionally evaluated on two completely unseen datasets: GigaSpeech \cite{Chen_21} (multi-domain corpus spanning podcasts and YouTube) and VoxPopuli \cite{Wang_21} (European Parliament recordings featuring heavy non-native English accents).